 L’Escalade is a cantonal holiday, that is celebrated way more than any other national or cantonal holiday.
 It also lasts more than one day!
-Escalade starts with a weekend of runs (or a series of races of different difficulty levels) and is continued up till the middle of the month with many different celebrations.
+Escalade starts with a weekend of runs (or a series of races of different difficulty levels, even kids can run!).
+It is continued up till the middle of the month with many different celebrations.
+On this occasion you can visit places closed the rest of the year, see a parade, and more.

 What does “L’Escalade” mean?